W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 All fear is ultimately reducible to the basic misperception that you have the ability to usurp the power of God.
 ²Of course, you neither can nor have been able to usurp the power of God.
 ³Here is the real basis for your escape from fear.
-⁴Escape from fear is brought about by your acceptance of the Atonement; acceptance of the Atonement enables you to realise that your errors never really occurred.
+⁴Escape from fear is brought about by your acceptance of the Atonement; acceptance of the Atonement enables you to realize that your errors never really occurred.
 ⁵Only after the deep sleep fell upon Adam could Adam experience nightmares.
 ⁶If a light is suddenly turned on while someone is dreaming a fearful dream, the dreamer may initially interpret the light itself as part of the dreamer’s dream and be afraid of the dream.
 ⁷However, when the dreamer awakens, the light is correctly perceived as the release from the dream; dream is then no longer accorded reality.